Kdyby/FormsReplicator/docs/en/index.md

 Manual rendering
 ----------------

-When you add a submit button to replicator, you certainly don't want to try it render as container, so for skipping them, there is a method `getContainers()`, that will return only existing [containers | doc:/en/forms#toc-addcontainer].
+When you add a submit button to replicator, you certainly don't want to try it render as container, so for skipping them, there is a method `getContainers()`, that will return only existing [containers](doc:/en/forms#toc-addcontainer).

 ```html
 {form myForm}